AABoard/aab-case-schema/README.md

 ## Collaboration Flow

 1. Contributors open an issue or pull request with a proposed record, schema change, or data correction.
-2. AAB data reviewers check source trace, schema fit, evidence status, and publication risk.
+2. AABoard data reviewers check source trace, schema fit, evidence status, and publication risk.
 3. Accepted records are entered into MongoDB by maintainers or approved data operators.
 4. The AAB website publishes approved public records from MongoDB.
 5. Public exports may be committed here as dated snapshots for transparency and research reuse.